6105-D Arlington Blvd. Falls Church, VA 22044 (703) 538-4710

 (Jumping to question content not available in mobile view - scroll down for answers.)

 Upon your submission of information through our encrypted form, telephone or fax, we will contact you, and review your situation and necessary documents.
 Once we have received all necessary information and payment, we will prepare your Complaint and other court papers, have you sign them, and we will then file them with the court.
 When we have obtained legal service on your spouse, we will file your and your witness's case-specific Affidavits and the Final Decree of Divorce in the Court, and forward you an official certified copy after it has been signed by the Judge.
-If you and your spouse have a written agreement (a Separation Agreement or Property Settlement Agreement) that is included in the divorce, we will forward your spouse the Final Decree to sign at the time he/she signs the Waiver of formal service of process.
+If you and your spouse have a written agreement (a Separation Agreement or Property Settlement Agreement) which is to be included in the divorce, we will forward your spouse the Final Decree to sign at the time he/she signs the Waiver of formal service of process.
 Usually your documents may be signed at the first meeting or by mail with proof of identity.

 Your case will be personally handled by Cheryl Gardner, an attorney with decades of experience and a high level of knowledge of the complexities of divorce law, including how to protect your interests with a sophisticated property settlement agreement that covers all the legal bases.
 In using our service you obtain highly knowledgeable counsel at rock bottom prices--our commitment to you, the client.
 You will find in choosing our firm that you receive the individualized, highly professional and knowledgeable attention, at the low cost you deserve.
 Give us a try by contacting us without obligation--you will be glad you did.